 Meridian Elementary School’s Upcoming New Building

-After a long 5 years of being crammed in the high school due to mold hazards, Meridian Elementary students can getting closer to being able to learning in fresh new elementary school.
-Construction is, just a few steps away from the doors to Thurston’s class, which has been Mobile.
+After 5 years of being crammed into the high school due to mold hazards, Meridian Elementary students are closer to being able to learn in a fresh new elementary school.
 Superintendent Spencer Byrd said the project is months behind schedule, and as a result it cost an extra $500,000 to $600,000.
-Principal Novella Harris Tells KZIM KSIM that there the new building will be a great improvement.
+Principal Novella Harris Tells KZIM KSIM the new building will be a great improvement.

 Construction is expected to wrap up by mid-March.
-Byrd said they plan to ease kids in to the new building, starting classes in it at the start of the next school year.
+Byrd said they plan to ease kids in to the new building at the start of the next school year.